This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An enema may be given to help empty your bowel.
 An enema is liquid medicine put in your rectum.

-- Medicines may be given to prevent a bacterial infection or to prevent blood clots.
+- Medicines may be given to prevent a bacterial infection or blood clots.

 During your surgery:

-- Your surgeon will make an incision in your abdomen near your umbilicus (belly button).
-He will remove your bladder and may remove nearby organs.
+- Your surgeon will make an incision near your belly button.
+He or she will remove your bladder and may remove nearby organs.
 In men, the organs include the prostate and seminal vesicles (glands near the prostate).
 In women, the organs include the uterus, cervix, ovaries, and fallopian tubes.
 Your surgeon may also remove part of the urethra and lymph nodes near your bladder.

-- Your surgeon will then remove part of your intestine.
-He will make a new bladder by connecting the section of intestine to your ureters.
+- Your surgeon may remove part of your intestine.
+He or she will make a new bladder by connecting the section of intestine to your ureters.
 Two small stents (tubes) will be placed inside the ureters into the kidney to help urine drain while you heal.
-Your surgeon will connect part of the new bladder to an opening on your abdomen.
-He may also use part of your appendix.
-He will close your incision with stitches or staples.
+Your surgeon may also use part of your appendix.
+The incision will be closed with stitches or staples.
 You will learn to empty your urine by pushing the urine out.
 You will use pelvic abdominal muscles to help push out the urine.

 After your surgery: